NCAR/CAM-chem/docs/contribute.md

 ```

 Convert to a markdown webpage format type in a terminal:

-'''
     $jupyter nbconvert yourfile.ipynb --to markdown
-'''

-Supply the markdown files and images, python code, and input data to the ACOM/python team.
+Supply the markdown files and images, jupyter notebook code, and input data to the ACOM/python team by letting us know you would like to contribute through this form: **add form**.
+Optional is to also create a useable python script.